 - the Family Violence Information Sharing Scheme (FVISS).

-Early Learning Victoria and its centres are also required to ensure that only authorised Early Learning Victoria roles can request and share information under CISS and FVISS.
+Only Early Learning Victoria staff who have completed the Information or the MARAM Online Learning System can request and share information under CISS and FVISS.

-CISS and FVISS complement existing obligations and frameworks and do not replace current authorisations (such as Child Safe Standards, Mandatory Reporting, Privacy or Criminal Law and Reportable Conduct) to share information.
+CISS and FVISS complement existing obligations and frameworks and do not replace current authorisations (such as Child Safe Standards, Mandatory Reporting, Privacy or Criminal Law and Reportable Conduct) to share information (see Definitions).

 Child Information Sharing Scheme (CISS)